Elijah Just

-Elijah Henry Just (born 1 May 2000) is a New Zealand professional footballer who plays as a winger for Scottish Premiership club Motherwell and the New Zealand national team.
+Elijah Henry Just (born 1 May 2000) is a New Zealand professional footballer who plays as an attacking midfielder or winger for club Swansea City and the New Zealand national team.

+A full international for New Zealand since 2019, Just became the country's all-time leading scorer at the FIFA World Cup after scoring three goals in the 2026 tournament.
+He was also a member of the squad that won the 2024 OFC Nations Cup.

 Club career

 Western Suburbs

-Just joined the Olé Academy, then run by Declan Edge moving from Palmerston North to live at the academy.
+Just joined the Olé Football Academy, then run by Declan Edge moving from Palmerston North to live at the academy.
 He played for Western Suburbs in the Central League that features teams from the lower half of the North Island of New Zealand.
 Just was part of the team to win the Central League in 2017, as well as runner-up in the 2018 Chatham Cup.

+In 2018, Just had a brief trial at Dutch club PEC Zwolle.
+While he was deemed good enough for a contract, the club ultimately decided to not give him one.
+Due to Dutch rules, he would have needed to be given a non-EU salary.
+PEC Zwolle found this to be too expensive at the time.

 Eastern Suburbs

 Just was part of Eastern Suburbs winning New Zealand Football Championship team, that won the final series of the league, qualifying for the OFC Champions League.
 Just finished the season playing in 20 games, scoring 7 goals.

 FC Helsingør

 In May 2019, FC Helsingør announced that Just would start at the club 1 July.